scuba-lemon/Ordering-List-Scripts/README.md

 On Edit Functions:
 ---
   - onEditVendingCheckbox(e)
+    - Inserts a checkbox when a new row is added for vending

   - onEditTriggerDropDown(e)
+    - Inserts a drop down with options for the brand, based on the category in the previous drop down

   - onEditTriggerDevices(e)
+    - Inserts a drop down with options for the device, based on the category and brand in the previous drop downs

   - onEditUpdateDropdowns(e)
+    - Updates the options within the drop down menus for brands when any of the lists with the values for the menus are edited

   - onEditUpdateDevices(e)
+    - Updates the options within the drop down menus for devices when any of the lists with the values for the menus are edited

   - onEditFormatRules(e)
+    - Logic to apply formatting rules when the correct conditions are met

   - insertListDate(e)
+    - Executor - Inserts today's date when a new row is added to the Ordering List sheet

   - insertNPListDate(e)
+    - Executor - Inserts today's date when a new row is added to the MF for NP sheet

   - onEditVendingFormat(e)
+    - Logic to apply formatting rules when the correct conditions are met

   - onEditSheetCheck(e)
+    - Logic to apply formatting rules based on the sheet being edited

   - onEdit(e)
+    - Executor - runs all onEdit subfunctions with a time-out for error handling

 -----
 Custom Menu:
 ---
   - moveTransferRows()
+    - Tool - moves rows where the transfer quantity cell has a value from the Ordering List sheet to the Transfers sheet

   - moveCompleteRows()
+    - Tool - moves rows where the complete quantity cell has a value from the Ordering List or Transfer sheet to the Complete sheet

   - moveNomoRows()
+    - Tool - move rows where the checkbox for in the column for "Nomo" has been checked from the Orderling List sheet to the Nomo sheet

   - alphabeticalSort()
+    - Tool - resets the filters on the Ordering List sheet and then sorts the data alphabetically

   - onOpen()
+    - Executor - on open, creates a menu with the above tools as options to run from the front-end, and runs alphabeticalSort

 -----
 Requests:
 ---
   - transposeRejects()
+    - Helper for formatData - transposes data and values from the Requests and Rejects sheets for comparison

   - formatData(e)
+    - Formatting rule - gets data from submissions received by the Requests form, reformats and prepares the data to match the spreadsheet structure, then checks to see if the new submission matches any entries on the Rejects sheet and highlights the row if the new submission matches any of the rejected requests

   - appendToRequestSheet(data)
+    - Executor - appends new entries to the Requests sheet when the Requests form receives a new submission

   - formatNewRequest(data)
+    - Formatting rule - finishes the formatting on the Requests sheet after a new entry is added

   - onFormSubmit(e)
+    - Executor - receives data from the Requests form when the form is submitted

   - onCheckMoveRow(e)
+    - Executor - moves rows from the Requests sheet to either the Ordering List or Rejects sheet when the appropriate checkbox is selected

 -----
 Archiving:
 ---
   - moveAndClearCompleteSheet()
+    - Executor - copies the data from the Complete sheet to an archive at the end of each month, then clears the complete sheet

 */